Grena30/Digital-Art-Marketplace/README.md

 ## Deployment and Scaling

 * Services will be deployed using **Docker** containers, ensuring isolation for each service and allowing for independent scaling.
-* Login/Authorization service will be prioritized for **vertical scaling** to handle increasing user traffic.
-* Artwork Management will be scaled based on storage needs and the volume of artwork uploads.
+* Artwork Management Service will be **scaled horizontally** based on the volume of artwork uploads.